Robo-Linkers/Gesture-controlled-robotic-arm/README.md

 The **Gesture-Controlled Robotic Arm** is designed to automate repetitive tasks using hand gestures.
 The robotic arm consists of **four links**: a **base, two links, and an end effector**, enabling **pick-and-place functionality**.

 Control is achieved via a **glove-based gesture system**, equipped with **flex sensors and an accelerometer**, translating hand movements into precise robotic commands.
-The arm is powered directly from a **single-phase AC source**, eliminating the need for batteries and enhancing efficiency.

 ---

 ## ✨ Features

-✅ **Precise movement**
-✅ **Gesture-based control** using flex sensors and an accelerometer
+✅ **4-link robotic arm structure** for precise movement ✅ **Gesture-based control** using flex sensors and an accelerometer
 ✅ **Pick-and-place functionality** for automation tasks
 ✅ **Intuitive user interface** for seamless control